 - Wear heat-resistant

-gloves when handling the cooker, a chimney starter, and hot charcoal.
+gloves when handling the cooker, a chimney starter, hot charcoal, and cooking grates.

 Even experienced WSM owners sometimes forget to wear heat-resistant gloves when

 handling a hot Weber chimney starter, hot cooker parts, or adjusting the